thoughtspot/thoughtspot.github.io/_data-integrate/reference/simba-settings.md

 ## Setting Properties for ODBC

+The properties information here comes mostly from the document Configuring SimbaClient for ODBC, published by Simba Technologies.
+You can access it directly [here](https://goo.gl/ykZMSZ).
 Not all the parameters Simba accepts are supported by the ThoughtSpot ODBC clients, and ThoughtSpot has added some properties, which are listed separately here.
 All configuration properties use the type String (text).

-You can set these properties on Windows by using the [ODBC Administrator]({{
+You can set these properties on Windows by using the [ODBC Administrator]({{ site.baseurl }}/data-integrate/clients/change-odbc-windows.html#).

-site.baseurl }}/data-integrate/clients/install-odbc-windows.html#) client.
-For
-Linux and Solaris, the properties are located in three files, depending on the property  type:
+For Linux and Solaris, the properties are located in three files, depending on their type:

 |Property Type|Location|
 |-------------|--------|